Markham, Ontario: Garbage collection

-Plowing of all sidewalks takes around 17 hours to complete after the end of a snowfall.

-Parking is only permitted on the odd numbered side of a street from November 15 to April 15 and parking is banned when snow is falling.
+Garbage collection is provided by Miller Waste Systems since the company's founding in 1961.

 Education

 Post-secondary

 Seneca College has a campus in Markham, at Highway 7 and the 404 near Woodbine Avenue/Leslie Street, in the York Region business district.
 This location opened in 2005, offering full and part-time programs in business, marketing and tourism, and also the college's departments of Finance, Human Resources and Information Technology Services.
 Since 2011 the campus has also housed the Confucius Institute.
-York University has plans to open a new campus in Downtown Markham on Enterprise Dr and Kennedy Rd (near Markham YMCA).
-It will serve the entirety of York Region and upper Scarborough.
+York University's Markham Campus in Downtown Markham opened in September 2024.
+It serves the entirety of York Region and upper Scarborough.

 Primary and secondary schools

 Markham has a number of both public and Catholic high schools.
 All have consistently scored high on standardized tests and have some of the highest rate of graduates attending universities.

 The York Region District School Board operates secular English public schools.
 The York Catholic District School Board operates English Catholic schools.
 The Conseil scolaire Viamonde operates secular French schools, and the Conseil scolaire catholique MonAvenir operates Catholic French schools.